fire-eggs/BooruTagger/README.md

 Tags are either as come from a booru or as added by myself.

 Some obvious limitations:
-- Windows has a 256 character limit, including the folders.
+- Windows has a 256 character limit, including the full path to the image.
 Not many tags.
 - There are a lot of tags from the booru, many of which I don't care about.
 - Spelling errors, inconsistent tags, etc.